-Since 2010, the EFC has worked with water utilities to investigate alternative pricing models to improve the resiliency of revenues for utilities.
-Some of these models are inspired by strategies typical in other industries, but can be applied to water utilities.
+Since 2010, the EFC at UNC has worked with water utilities to investigate alternative pricing models to improve the resiliency of revenues for utilities.
+Some of these models are inspired by strategies typical in other industries but can be applied to water utilities.
 The EFC partners with water utilities and utilities commissions to model these alternative rate structures on actual customer water use records, comparing how a utility's revenues are more resilient under the alternative models versus under the existing rate structures.
 The EFC also evaluates the effects on individual customers' bills, determining which types of customers would pay less under the alternative rate structure compared to the existing rate structures, and which would pay more.

 Why are Alternative Rate Models Needed?

 Almost all water utilities charge customers a fixed base charge ("minimum charge") and/or a volumetric charge that is determined by the volume of water used by the customer during the billing period.
 In most cases, the revenues that are generated by the volumetric charges exceed the revenues that are generated by the fixed charges.
 Since average water demand is generally declining across the country, many utilities are realizing that their revenues are more vulnerable to demand changes than their short-term expenses.
 For some utilities, reserves are adequate to mitigate these year-to-year fluctuations.
 Other utilities, though, may be operating with narrower margins, and revenue stability and predictability is more critical.